Rental Agreement Regulation

 We generally refer to rental agreements with these provisions as “one-way” rental agreements.

-Our ordinance requires a landlord to:
+Under our ordinance a landlord must:

-- Give each tenant and prospective renter a summary of the state and landlord tenant laws.
+- Give each tenant and prospective renter a summary of the state and City landlord tenant laws.
 Tenants must receive this summary each time their rental agreement is renewed.

 What It Isn't